 6.1 Council approved the Capital Programme for 2023/24 at their meeting on 15 February 2023.
 Cabinet approved the carry forward of unspent Capital budgets of £1.114m in the Financial Performance Report 2022/23 Outturn report to Cabinet in July 2023.
-The revised capital programme for 2023/24 is £15.013m.
-Given the budget profile of some of these schemes there has been a relatively low level of expenditure up to the end of Q3 with a net total spend of £tbc (£tbc when the service loan is excluded).
+The revised capital programme for 2023/24, as approved by Council in February 2024 is £7.512m.
+Annex A sets out the detailed forecast outturn with commentary from budget holders and is summarised in Table 9 below.